alexk99/the_router/conf_options.md

 ### subsc_update_expiration_by_egress_pkts

 1 - on, 0 - off.

 Update expiration/TTL time of L2 subscriber by egress packets.
 On by default.

 ### l2_subsc_arp_security

 1 - on, 0 - off.

 When enabled TheRouter will filter ARP requests at VIF with flag l2_subsc and reply only to requests received from authorized L2 subscribers.
-TheRouter will be trying to find a match of ARP source ip and ARP source hardware address to IP and MAC address pair of an L2 subscriber, also it will check that ARP request is received from a VIF the matching subscriber is connected to.
-If no matches found, the request will be ignored.
+TheRouter will be trying to find a match of ARP source ip and ARP source hardware address to IP and MAC address pair of an L2 subscriber, also it will check that ARP request is received from the VIF the matching subscriber is connected to.
+If no matches are found, the request will be ignored.

 ## DHCP Relay